AndCake/secmail/README.md

-secmail
+SecMail
 =======

-A distributed, secure alternative to emails
+A distributed, secure alternative to emails.